mogocon/charybdis-wireless-zmk-firmware/README.md

 - The Bluetooth/USB firmware can connect through Bluetooth, but the central side will have a shorter battery life because it needs to maintain that connection.
   - The central side can also be plugged in to USB and the keyboard can be used when Bluetooth on the host computer isn't available (e.g. BIOS navigation)
 - To add support for the PMW3610 low power trackball sensor, badjeff's [zmk-pmw3610-driver](https://github.com/badjeff/zmk-pmw3610-driver), [ZMK Input Behavior Listener](https://github.com/badjeff/zmk-input-behavior-listener?tab=readme-ov-file), and [ZMK Split Peripheral Input Relay](https://github.com/badjeff/zmk-split-peripheral-input-relay) modules are included in the firmware.

+## Keyboard Layout

+The Charybdis 4x6 features:
+- 4 rows of 6 keys in the main matrix (48 total main keys)
+- 5 thumb keys on the left hand
+- 3 thumb keys on the right hand
+- A trackball on the right hand

+This enhanced layout provides additional keys for a more comfortable typing experience while maintaining the ergonomic benefits of the split design.

 ## Flashing the Firmware